 1957.
 Elvis Presley purchased Graceland.
 The Cat in the Hat was introduced.
 Teenagers danced to American Bandstand.
 And Robert Kaplan began practicing law.

 Shortly after, he opened his own practice – Kaplan, McMillan and Harris – in downtown Wichita and quickly gained a reputation as an attorney who fought hard for his clients and what was just.
-His dedication, honest approach and drive to help people who he thought got a bad deal, earned him respect among his colleagues and clients.
-60 years later, it’s not uncommon for Bob to represent the children and grandchildren of many of his first clients.
+His generosity, dedication, honest approach and drive to help people who he thought got a bad deal, earned him respect among his colleagues and clients.
+Now, 60 years later, it’s not uncommon for Bob to represent the children and grandchildren of many of his first clients.

 For many years, Bob’s had a general law practice, but his knack for real estate matters became his passion.
 In the late 90’s he decided to hone his passion and become the go-to attorney for commercial and residential property owners.
 Regardless of the case, or the method he uses to resolve disputes, Bob provides diligent, skillful, personalized representation.
 His niche has made him one of the most sought-after eminent domain and land use attorneys in Wichita.
-In 2010, when the downtown YMCA purchased his firm’s property, his original partner, Calvin McMillan, retired and Bob joined Klenda Austerman Law Firm.
+In 2010, when the downtown YMCA purchased his firm’s property, his original partner, Calvin McMillan, retired and Bob chose to join Klenda Austerman Law Firm.